spencerchase1991/liri-node-app/README.md

   - The song's name
   - A preview link of the song from Spotify
   - The album that the song is from

-If no song is provided, then your program will default to "The Sign" by Ace of Base

 #### Movies